Five Acres High School

 Five Acres High School, formerly Lakers School, is an academy in Coleford, Gloucestershire.
 Simon Phelps is the Headteacher, Five Acres is an Academy which is sponsored by the Greenshaw Learning Trust.

 Lakers School, which opened in 1985, closed on 31 August 2017.
 Lakers was converted to and became Five Acres High School.
 Five Acres opened on 1 September 2017.
-The reason for Lakers converting to an academy was because the School had been in Special Measures since January 2016, following the publication of a critical Ofstedinspection report, which branded every section in the report as inadequate subsequently meaning the school's overall effectiveness was also inadequate.
+The reason for Lakers converting to an academy was because the School had been in Special Measures since January 2016, following the publication of a critical Ofsted inspection report, which branded every section in the report as inadequate subsequently meaning the school's overall effectiveness was also inadequate.

 A year or so after the report was published the Regional Schools Commissioner gave Lakers confirmation that the Greenshaw Learning Trust was the preferred sponsor of the school and following consultation and talks it was announced the trust would take over in September.